 ‘This page provides access to national reports on school teacher workforce data and analysis, wholly or partly funded by the Australian Government, which aim to inform teacher workforce issues and planning.
 These reports include the OECD Teaching and Learning International Survey, Staff in Australia’s Schools survey and National Teaching Workforce Dataset’.

 - Teach For Australia

-‘Teach For Australia is a ground breaking new leadership and career development program, designed for outstanding graduates from all degree disciplines.
-This structured, fully-paid program allows participants to build highly-valued transferable skills and a powerful network, whilst inspiring and motivating students in the most disadvantaged schools in Australia’.
-Check further information through their Our Program section.
+‘Designed for outstanding graduates from all degree disciplines.
+Allows participants to build highly-valued transferable skills and a powerful network, whilst inspiring and motivating students in the most disadvantaged schools in Australia’.
+Check further information through their Updated !
+Leadership Development Program section.